Beautiful Pamukkale: Must See Attraction in Turkey

 Be yourself, OK? 🙂

 Walking up and around the pools is buttloads of fun, but be sure to stop and look back every so often.
-The views of the town and surrounding area are phenomenal.
+The views of the town and surrounding area are phenomenal as well.

 Absolutely beautiful place